arunbaby0/arunbaby.com/_ai_agents/0008-agent-workflow-patterns.md

 *   **Worker A (Researcher):** Only has `search_tool`.
 *   **Worker B (Writer):** Only has `text_editor`.
 *   *Flow:* User -> Manager -> Researcher -> Manager -> Writer -> Manager -> User.
 *   *Benefit:* Encapsulation.
 The Writer doesn't need to see the messy search logs.
 It just sees the clean notes.
+This keeps the context window clean.

 ### 5.2 Joint Collaboration (The Debate)
 *   **Persona A:** "You are an optimistic feature designer."
 *   **Persona B:** "You are a cynical security engineer."
 *   *Task:* "Design a login system."
 *   *Flow:* A proposes.
 B critiques ("That's insecure").
 A revises.
 B critiques.
 *   *Benefit:* Reducing hallucinations.
-The "Cynic" acts as a filter.
+The "Cynic" acts as a filter, cancelling out the "Optimist's" tendency to invent features that don't exist.

 ### 5.3 Sequential Handoffs (The Assembly Line)
 *   **Agent A:** Scrapes data.
 Output: JSON. ->